epfl-ada/ada-2022-project-xxdatasiencesxx/README.md

     1. Data preprocessing <br>
       Retrieval of movies with women as director or/and writer.
     2. Are the proportions of movies with women in the crew or created by men different ? <br>
       Computation of proportions.
+Perform a Mann-Whitney U test.
     3. Does the proportion of movies with women in the crew change with time ? <br>
       Plotting time series of proportions.
+Perform an ADF test to determine if the timeseries is stationnary.

 3. Revenue comparisons
     1. In terms of the gender of the main actor <br>